White Fuzzy Coating on Stool: Causes & When to Worry.

 - Mucus in the stool (white fuzzy coating on a stool).

 Food allergy is a different form of abnormal body reaction to food.
-Some food constituents may trigger an allergic or immune reaction which can lead to gut-related symptoms and allergy-related symptoms.
+Some food constituents may trigger an allergic or immune reaction, leading to gut-related and allergy-related symptoms.

 The differences are in the table below.